Appogee HR GDPR and Brexit

 Where does Appogee HR hold customer data and backups.
 Will this change post-Brexit?

 Appogee HR data is securely held in the EEA across Google Cloud data centers within Google’s EU West regions: Production data BELGIUM (europe-west1) and Backup data NETHERLANDS (europe-west4) : https://cloud.google.com/about/locations/?region=europe#region .

 We do not hold data within the UK data centers.
 For UK customers holding data in the EU is covered in either deal or no-deal scenarios.
 For EU customers this means that data held in Appogee HR’s systems remain in the EEA and will not be transferred to the UK post-Brexit so provisions relating to third-country transfers will not apply.
 We have no plans to change our hosting locations.

-At the moment personal data flow is unrestricted because the UK is an EU member state.
-If the proposed EU withdrawal agreement is approved, the ICO advises that businesses can be assured that personal data will continue to flow until 2020 while a longer term solution can be put in place.
+At the moment the ICO advises that businesses can be assured that personal data will continue to flow until a longer term solution can be put in place.

 Appogee HR is committed to maintaining compliance with both the GDPR and the Data Protection Act 2018 (DPA 2018).

-DISCLAIMER: This webpage summarises our position with respect to GDPR and actions you can take as you prepare for GDPR.
+DISCLAIMER: This webpage summarises our position with respect to GDPR and actions you can take.
 You should also seek independent legal advice relating to your status and obligations under the GDPR, as only a lawyer can provide you with legal advice specifically tailored to your situation.
 Please bear in mind that nothing on this website is intended to provide you with, or should be used as a substitute for, legal advice.
 This webpage does not form part of the contractual agreement between you, your company and Appogee HR.
 For full information you should refer to our Data Processing Amendment.